GNU-Ymir/Documentations/primitives/functions.md

 }
 ```

-The token `;`, is a way of specifying that an expression ends in a
+The `;` token is a way of specifying that an expression ends, and that
-block, and that the value of the block is the expression that
+the value of the block is the expression that follows.
+If no
-follows.
-If no expression follows the value of the block, it is evaluated
+expression follows the expression, the block value is evaluated to
-to nothing and its type is **`void`**.
+nothing and its type is **`void`**.
 For example, if we write the
 following code :

 ```ymir